Maxpro131/Amethyst-iOS/README.md

 (*) AltServer running on the local network is required.
 (#) Only the first time.

+### Enabling Increased Memory Limit
+In order for Amethyst to run even smoother, it's recommended to increase the RAM limit by enabling "Increased Memory Limit."
+You can enable it by installing this app with your favorite sideloading service.
+You will need to sign in with the Apple ID you used in AltStore/SideStore and press "Refresh" in the App-IDs tab.
+Choose the App-ID of Amethyst (or LiveContainer if you're using Amethyst in it) and press "Add Increased Memory Limit".
+After reinstalling Amethyst (or LiveContainer), you can see in the logs, or with tools like Antrag, if Increased Memory Limit has been enabled successfully.
+If not, try again.

 ## Contributors
 Amethyst is amazing, and surprisingly stable, and it wouldn't be this way without the commmunity that helped and contribute to the project!
 Some notable names: